emfcamp/badge-2024-documentation/docs/capabilities/index.md

 ---

-Capabilities are a way for apps and hexpansions to offer functionality to other apps and hexpansions on the tildagon.
+Capabilities are a way for apps and hexpansions to offer functionality to other apps and hexpansions on the Tildagon.
 If you are an hexpansion creator, and you want app authors to be able to interface with your hexpansion, you can have your hexpansion _provide_ a Capability.
 If you are an app author and you want to use a hardware feature, you can specify that your app either _requires_ or